VirtualShip/Core/README.md

 ```

 ##### Install code
 Finally, you can install the code required for VirtualShip to run smoothly. _Install both the code on the main and self branch of this repository_.
 You can do it through the Finder and Github GUI, or you can run it through the terminal.
-Simply download all of the code to two seperate folders, move the contents of the folders to the /usr/local/Warehouse directory, run ```sudo chmod +x ship```, and you're done.
+Simply download all of the code to two seperate folders, move the contents of the folders to the /usr/local/Warehouse directory, run ```sudo chmod +x ship``` and ```sudo chmod +x gdrived```, and you're done.
 For a more detailed installation guide, check out the wiki.

 And you're done!
 Now that you have installed VirtualShip on your computer, go to the wiki to learn more!